erroronline1/caro/readme.md

 > O.Auth_11 The authentication data MUST NOT be changed without re-authenticating the user.

-* Every request matches the login token with the database (server side only).
-If the token is not found, the user is logged out and the session destroyed.
+* Every request matches the login credentials with the database (server side only).
+If the credentials are not found in the database, the user is logged out and the session destroyed.

 > O.Auth_12 The application MUST use state-of-the-art authentication for the connection of a backend system.